 Watering your vines

-In an ideal world, your area would receive an inch of rain or so a week, and you would not need to water your vines.
+In an ideal world, your area would receive an inch of rain a week, and you would not need to water your vines.
 Depending on your geographic location, this may not be possible.
 If your area does not get regular rain, you will need to water your wild grapevines.
 However, it is essential to note that your grapes do not like to have their roots soaked in water, either.
 Suppose the vines aren't planted in an area with natural drainages, like a sloping hill.
-In that case, you might consider an irrigation system that will provide your grapevines the regular hydration they need without overwhelming them.
+In that case, you might consider an irrigation system that will give your grapevines the regular hydration they need without overwhelming them.

 The type of pests you will combat again depends on your geographic location.
 Heat and humidity often foster fungus and mildew, while vines in California are susceptible to pests that attack the roots.
-In general, grapevines, like other plants, are vulnerable to mites, Japanese beetles, and aphids.
+Grapevines, like other plants, are generally vulnerable to mites, Japanese beetles, and aphids.
 If pests become a problem, you can use organic sprays, try releasing some ladybugs, which eat aphids and will not do any harm to your vines, or put a net over your grapes to prevent birds from pecking.

-The most intensive and critical task you will take on as a grapevine grower is the pruning of your vines.
+The most intensive and critical task you will take on as a grapevine grower is pruning your vines.
 The best time to prune is when the vines are dormant in the winter or early spring.
 Not pruning often enough can stunt grape growth, although you will have lots of vine growth.
 Grapes result from the current season's growth so that you can prune as much as 90 percent of the previous season's growth.
 It may come as a surprise, but heavy pruning is best for your vines, so don't be shy.

 Ample airflow will also help prevent fungus from growing and damaging your vines, so do your best to plant your wild grapevines in an area free from brush, trees, or other structures.

-Unlike other fruit, grapes do not ripen anymore once they are picked, so only pick them when they reach your desired level of sweetness (it might take some time to find the sweet spot).
+Unlike other fruit, grapes do not ripen any more once they are picked, so only pick them when they reach your desired level of sweetness (it might take some time to find the sweet spot).
 You can freeze your grapes, keep them in the fridge for up to one week, or keep them in your cellar (or any other dark, calm environment) for up to 6 weeks after picking.

-You can also find some additional resources like books or even local groups for novice grape growers.
+You can also find additional resources like books or even local groups for novice grape growers.
 If one doesn't exist, consider starting one.
 In addition to being a helpful resource, you might make new friends with similar interests.